INTERESTING FACTS ABOUT NORTH AMERICA !!!

 Native Americans lived in North America for thousands of years before the first European explorer, Christopher Columbus arrived on their shores in 1492.
 The Native Americans are normally referred to as American Indians or just Indians.
-The reason for this, is because when Christopher Columbus first arrived in North America he actually taught he had arrived on islands off the coast of East Asia.
+The reason being, when Christopher Columbus first arrived in North America, he actually believed he had reached the shores of Asia in the Indian Ocean.

 The Aztecs and the Mayan were the most advanced of the Native Indians living in North America before the arrival of the European explorers.
 Unfortunately as the Europeans arrived, they also brought diseases with them, leading to a massive drop in the population of the natives in the coming years.

 In addition to diseases, violent wars also led to the destruction of many native societies.
-With the news spreading across Europe of this New World, it led to an era of colonization by major forces from Spain, France and Britain.
+With the news spreading across Europe of this New World, it led to an era of colonization by settlers from Spain, France, Britain and the Netherlands.
 By the late 18th and early 19th century, these countries were all involved in power struggles, which later led to the creation of the different states.

 As these states were being formed, European immigrants came in there droves, and fast forward to today and you will find most people living in North America are descendants of immigrants from France, England, Spain, Italy and other European countries.